CEduardoSQ/peru_poverty_sat/CONTRIBUTING.md

 # Contributing

-We appreciate your interest in contributing to our work.
-This document outlines the guidelines and best practices for contributing to ensure a smooth, collaborative, and effective research environment.
+We appreciate your interest in the project.
+This document outlines the guidelines for contributing.

 ## Getting Started

-This project follows the [Cookiecutter Data Science][1] directory structure.
+This project follows the [Cookiecutter Data Science][cookiecutter] directory structure.
 Understanding this layout is crucial for navigating the repository and knowing where to place your contributions.

 ```
 ├── .github/            # GitHub specific configurations.
-├── CONTRIBUTING.md     # Guidelines for contributing to the project.
-├── data/
+├── data/               # All data.
-│   ├── external/       # Data from third party sources.
+│   ├── external/       # External data.
-│   ├── interim/        # Intermediate data that has been transformed.
+│   ├── interim/        # Intermediate data.
-│   ├── processed/      # The final, canonical data sets for modeling.
+│   ├── processed/      # Processed data.
-│   └── raw/            # The original, immutable data dump.
+│   └── raw/            # Raw data.
-├── environment.yml     # The environment file.
 ├── notebooks/          # Jupyter notebooks.
+├── .gitignore          # Exclude files and directories from version control.
+├── CONTRIBUTING.md     # Provides guidelines for contributing to the project.
+├── environment.yml     # Defines the environment dependencies.
+├── Makefile            # Automates development tasks.
-└── README.md           # The top-level README for developers using this project.
+└── README.md           # Provides an overview of the project.
 ```

-Refer to the project's [`README.md`][2] for the detailed setup instructions.
+Refer to the [`README.md`](README.md) for the detailed setup instructions.

 ## Contribution Workflow

-### [Conventional Commits][3]
+### [Conventional Commits][conventional-commits]

-We follow the [Conventional Commits][3] specification for commit messages.
+We follow the [Conventional Commits][conventional-commits] specification for commit messages.
 This helps us maintain a clean commit history and understand the purpose of each change.

 A commit message should be structured as follows: